Direct Deposit FAQ

 - Miami-Dade County Public Schools (M-DCPS).

-*As a part-time Miami-Dade College employee, you may still have direct deposit.
+*As a part-time Miami Dade College (MDC) employee, you may still have direct deposit.
 Simply fill out the direct deposit form and send the completed form to MDC — Human Resources.

 What if I work somewhere other than M-DCPS or MDC?

 Talk to your employer.
 You may be able to have your payroll deposited through ACH.
-An credit union direct deposit form may be used to give to your employer.
+A credit union direct deposit form may be used to give to your employer.

 You will need to provide your employer with the following information: